lin380/project_template/README.md

 Example:

-- Download or clone this project from [GitHub](url-to-your-repository).
+- Download or fork and clone this project from [GitHub](url-to-your-repository) to your local machine.
-- Open an R console (R > 4.02), and from the root directory run:
+- Open an R console (R > 4.02), and from the root directory of the project template run:

 ```
 source("_pipeline.R")